lizhiwen19900709/CiiYUN/README.md

 # WARNING
-If you started running KoBo Toolbox using a version of `kobo-docker` from before to [2016.10.13](https://github.com/kobotoolbox/kobo-docker/commit/316b1464c86e2c447ca88c10d383662b4f2e4ac6), actions that recreate the `kobocat` container (including `docker-compose up ...` under some circumstances) will result in losing access to user media files (e.g. responses to photo questions).
-Safely stored media files can be found in `kobo-docker/.vols/kobocat_media_uploads/`.
+If you started running CiiYUN using a version of `CiiYUN ` from before to [2019.06.21](https://github.com/lizhiwen19900709/CiiYUN ), actions that recreate the `CiiYUN ` container (including `docker-compose up ...` under some circumstances) will result in losing access to user media files (e.g. responses to photo questions).
+Safely stored media files can be found in `CiiYUN/.vols/kobocat_media_uploads/`.

 Files that were not safely stored can be found inside Docker volumes as well as in your current and any previous `kobocat` containers.
 One quick way of finding these is directly searching the Docker root directory.
 The root directory can be found by running `docker info` and looking for the "Docker Root Dir" entry (not to be confused with the storage driver's plain "Root Dir").